Rewari: Rao Balkishan

-In 1739, the Iranian ruler Nadir Shah attacked India.
-Rao Bal Kishan, with his army of 5000 infantry and 2000 cavalry and with the forces of Delhi, fought Nadir Shah.
+In 1739, the Iranian ruler Nader Shah attacked India.
+Rao Bal Kishan, with his army of 5,000 infantry and 2,000 cavalry and with the forces of Delhi, fought Nader Shah.
+Nadir Shah himself acknowledged Rao balkishan's bravery, moving the emperor to posthumously honor him.

 Rao Gujarmal

 Rao Gujarmal Chhatri(Memorial) At Rewari.

 After Rao Balkishan,His Brother Rao Gujarmal became the king of Rewari riyasat, He Fought Against Baloch, And Remove Baloch rule from Haryana.
 Under his rule the Rewari State Achieve its peak.
+At its peak, the kingdom included Rewari, Jhajjar, Dadri, Bhiwani, Hansi, Hissar, Kanaud (Mahendragarh).
+The Kingdom's boundaries stretched from Karnal in the north to Ferozepur Jhirka in the south, Delhi in the east and Singhana in the west.